blocktrails/spec/spec.md

 Nostr-native output-key commitment chaining on Bitcoin.

+## Abstract

+This specification defines Blocktrails, a Nostr-native method for binding off-chain state to Bitcoin's UTXO graph.
+State is committed by tweaking a base public key; advancing state requires spending to a newly tweaked key.
+The result is a linear, Bitcoin-ordered sequence of commitments inheriting Bitcoin's security guarantees.
+Full verification requires only block headers and minimal proof data — no full node needed.

 ## Definition

 A **Blocktrail** is a sequence of P2TR key-path outputs where each output key is derived by cumulatively tweaking the base key.
 Each state transition adds a new tweak, and spending the output advances the trail to the next committed state.